CodeURJC-DAW-2020-21/webapp14/README.md

 **Adri**

-- Completed tasks:
-On this fase, I have been done lot of working with the initialization of the Spring project, making the structure and translating all the frontend files to the Spring project structure directories.
+- Completed tasks: On this phase, I have been done lot of working with the initialization of the Spring project, making the structure and translating all the frontend files to the Spring project structure directories.
 In the first steps of the phase, I have been working with mustache for make a common header and footer.
 Also, y have been working with the comments of the webpage, with the comments of events and locals.
 Also I have been working doing the metrics of the webpage, with lines and bars graphics and with real information of the webpage and his interactions, for example, with number of local and events, comments, and registered users.